tanhongit/PHP_Realtime_Chat_App/README.md

-# Welcome to PHP Realtime Chat App MVC Model
+# Welcome to PHP Realtime Chat App MVC Model by TanHongIT
 Create a Chat Application using PHP MVC model with MySQL & JavaScript.

 ## This source structure is cloned from project: [`php-mvc-structure`](https://github.com/TanHongIT/php-mvc-structure)